 More than 100 student-run clubs and activities, including music and drama, publications, fraternities and sororities and religious, political, special-interest and community-service organizations.

 Dickinson is recognized as a leader among educational institutions committed to sustainability and green initiatives.
 The Center for Sustainability Education provides assistance as Dickinson integrates sustainability into its academics, facilities, operations and campus culture.
-Dickinson has received the highest awards from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.
+Dickinson has received recognition for exemplary work from the Association for the Advancement of Sustainability in Higher Education, Sierra Club, Sustainable Endowments Institute, Princeton Review and Second Nature.

-Dickinson offers one of the most respected off-campus study programs, and more than half of the students study in more than 40 programs in 24 countries on six continents.
+Dickinson offers one of the most respected off-campus study programs, and more than half of the students study in 38 programs in 24 countries on six continents.
 Dickinson also is one of the nation's top institutions for foreign-language study with 13 languages offered.

 Applicants are expected to have pursued a college-preparatory course of study, including substantial sequences in math, foreign languages and science.
 Interviews and campus visits are strongly recommended.